Upagraha: General effects

 He further clarifies that Gulika, which is Saturn in effect, is more powerful in giving bad results, the rest produce half of the evil it produces.

 If Gulika (Mandi) is found situated in the Janma Lagna then the person will be a thief, hot-tempered, cruel, disrespectful, unintelligent, uneducated, heavy eater, not stoutly built, not long-lived, have defective eyesight and no sons.
 Situated in the 2nd house, Gulika makes one harsh in speech, misbehaved, quarrelsome, unreliable, unreasonable and illogical in thought and deeds, and suffer from want of wealth.
 If Gulika is in the 3rd house the person will be arrogant, hot-tempered, greedy, a loner, fearless, impervious, a show-off who derives no happiness through brothers.
 The 4th house Gulika makes one devoid of relatives and friends, devoid of wealth and conveyance.
 If Gulika is in the 5th house the person will be evil-minded and evil-tempered, unsteady and short-lived; if it is in the 6th house then one will be fond of the occult and the mysterious, brave, victorious and blessed with a very able son.
 If Gulika is in the 7th house the person will be quarrelsome, unfriendly towards all, envious, possess little knowledge and understanding and much married.
 Gulika situated in the 8th house makes one short-statured with a defective face, appearance, eyesight and speech.
 The 9th house Gulika does not give an able father, guide or teacher or son; if it is in the 10th house then the person engages in evil and unworthy deeds and is not generous.
-The 11th house Gulika gives happiness, a commanding over-bearing personality and good sons.
+The 11th house Gulika gives happiness, a commanding overbearing personality and good sons.
 Gulika occupying the 12th house makes one spend recklessly, lose wealth and suffer poverty.